o3de/o3de.org/content/docs/user-guide/interactivity/robotics/creating-robotic-simulation.md

 ---
-linkTitle: CreatingYourSimulation
+linkTitle: Creating a Robotic Simulation
-title: Creating a robotic simulation
+title: Creating a Robotic Simulation
-description: Steps to create a robotic simulation using the Gem
+description: A step-by-step process on how to create a robotic simulation using the ROS 2 Gem in Open 3D Engine (O3DE).
 toc: true
 ---